CFD-GO/TCLB/.github/CONTRIBUTING.md

 We are really glad that you would like to contribute to TCLB.
 We would appreciate if you first take little time to check the points below before you proceed.

 ### Code references
-- [ ] Original references - if you implement a model/feature from some paper/book, please leave a reference in the code. **NOICE:** This is very important part, and pull request may be rejected or postponed if you will not be able to provide reference data.
+- [ ] Original references - if you implement a model/feature from some paper/book, please leave a reference in the code. **NOTICE:** This is very important part, and pull request may be rejected or postponed if you will not be able to provide reference data.
 If you are the author of the model (not only the implementation) also leave some references or preffered citation
 - [ ] Wiki references - if you added feature or configure arguments, please add it as a wiki entry and reference it in the code
 - [ ] Author references - if you added a model, complicated handler or physics based feature, please provide the details of the implementation author as: `Maintainer: your-name @your-github-login`